 - Dry to dwell on happy memories like listening to old songs, looking at old photo albums etc.

 - Practice breathing exercises to have a better grip on your emotions.
 Try some deep breathing during the busy mid-morning hours and before bedtime.

 Spiritual self care is all about attracting positive energy in your life by connecting with a higher power.
 I feel this power could be anything, a faith like the law of universe, your religious beliefs or meditation.
-It should be somthing which gives your life a deeper meaning, a purpose and makes you realise your self-worth.
+It should be something which gives your life a deeper meaning, a purpose and makes you realize your self-worth.
 Spiritual self care is very effective in increasing mindfulness and boosting your mental faculties.

 Take note of these tips:

 - Read up on meditation techniques and try to include some amount of meditation in your daily lives

 - Be more alert, aware and live in the present.